PM-Notes/How-To-Github/README.md

 Git repositories (storage locations) could be saved locally on ones computer, or on a central server and shared amoungst teams within an organisation.

 Git doesn't care about what the contents of a file is, or its file type, it only cares about the differences between different versions of the same file, so it can keep track of them.

-Git is not just for code developement, its for tracking and collaboration of any type of file, from a simple How To docuemnt to compelex architectual drawings.
+So Git is not just for code developement, its for tracking and collaboration of any type of file, from a simple How To docuemnt to compelex architectual drawings.

 **GitHub** was crated in 2008 is simply a free online storage cloud specifically for Git repositories.
 Github makes it simple for not only people within the same organisation to collaborate, but anyone anywhere in the world.